legop3/RoombaRover/README.md

     Set to `true` if you have a display attached to the pi on the Roomba, set to `false` if not.

+# TODO
+- FIX autocharge
+- "charging complete" announcement on discord bot
+- modular, unified log outputs
+- when in admin mode, use fullscreen login page
+- when switching to admin mode, blank the screen for connected users
+- add a "lockdown" user and mode (for only me)
+- make tiny API endpoint for the discord link
+-  no-login admin monitoring page
+- SWITCH TO WEBRTC FOR AUDIO / VIDEO